BOI Reporting: The Requirement That Was Rolled Back

 The Current Compliance Picture for US LLCs

-For most US LLC owners, the only ongoing compliance obligations are state annual reports (if any) and federal tax filing.
+For most US LLC owners, ongoing obligations are state annual reports (if any), federal tax filing, and bank KYC — not federal BOI today, under the interim rule.

 Summary